aaashthetic/warehouse/README.md

 - **PostgreSQL:** Database for storing product, inventory, and RFID data
 - **Flask API:** Handles sensor, demand, and RFID scan data and exposes endpoints
 - **Laravel:** Backend for storing and routing data to PostgreSQL
-- **🐳 Docker:** Containerized environment for consistent development and deployment
+- **Docker:** Containerized environment for consistent development and deployment

 ---